Part 2—Overview of the Office

 Roles and functions

-The Office of the Commonwealth Ombudsman (the Office) is a non-corporate Commonwealth entity established under the Ombudsman Act 1976 (the Act).
-The Act came into effect on 1 July 1977 and is administered by the Prime Minister.
+The Office of the Commonwealth Ombudsman is a non-corporate Commonwealth entity established under the Ombudsman Act 1976 (the Act).
+The Commonwealth Ombudsman has the following major functions:

-- accepting and responding to reports of serious abuse within Defence
+- responding to reports of serious abuse within Defence

 - private health insurers